YOUR BONUS CONTENT

 “We’re going to need to talk about the bathroom situation.”

-Okay, a fast shower of cold water and then steaks waited for me.
+Okay, a quick shower of cold water and then steaks would be waiting for me.
 Hanging my towel and soap to the side, I turned the handle, surprised by how quickly the water turned hot.
 The idea of being exposed outside might be odd, but I’d gladly put it aside for scalding water.

 I kicked off my shoes and tore off my shirt.
 With a quick inspection to make sure there were no hermits hiding in the foliage, I dropped my pants and slid out of my underwear.
 Getting naked outside might be nerve-racking, but my cock apparently thought it was time to greet Mother Nature.